Using Communication to Boost Public Trust in Water Systems

 Required and Recommended CommunicationsLCRR_Public-Trust-Communications_LeadCAST Example

 A detailed communication strategy is a must-have for a lead service line (LSL) inventory and replacement project.
-By October 16, 2024, water systems serving over 50,000 customers need to post their inventories online.
+By October 16, 2024, water systems serving over 50,000 customers were required to post their inventories online.
 Those serving less customers must make their inventory publicly available.

 Water systems can increase trust through this process by being transparent about data collection efforts contributing to the inventory.
 This includes using door hangers to explain testing processes and immediately informing residents about a known lead presence and protective measures.

-Additionally, all water systems must notify customers with lead, galvanized requiring replacement (GRR), and unknown material service lines by November 15, 2024 using state-approved templates.
+Additionally, all water systems were required to notify customers with lead, galvanized requiring replacement (GRR), and unknown material service lines by November 15, 2024 using state-approved templates.
 Water systems can make the letters more accessible by including highly visual flyers with the letters that provide a graphic-heavy, high-level overview in a few seconds of reading.

 Public Outreach for Replacements

 Language about health effects, steps to protect oneself, and flushing and filter instructions must be distributed to the person served by the service line before water is turned back on after replacements.
-These requirements are also in the proposed LCRI.
-We do not expect them to go away, but content details may change over time.
+These requirements are also in the LCRI, and content details may change over time.
 Water systems are also required to provide follow-up sampling offers for water customers about 3-6 months after service lines were replaced.

 Regardless of your state or stage of lead and copper program, public communication is crucial to keep water customers in the loop and build public trust.
 Inventory and replacement scenarios especially have multiple opportunities to demonstrate transparency and accountability, building relationships through thoughtful communication.